AryanKshyp/PDFQueryBot_WiDS/Week 1/Week 1 Resources.md

 **RESOURCES**

 - [**Coursera course (Neural Networks and Deep Learning)**](https://www.coursera.org/learn/neural-networks-deep-learning?specialization=deep-learning) (Complete this course by the end of the week 1.
-You do not have to buy the course, you can audit the course for free)
+You do not have to buy the course, you can audit the course for free.
+If you want the assignments and certificates, apply for financial aid and you will get access after 15 days)
-- [3Blue1Brown 4 video Playlist](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=pGHVPQ58rTgYkYgM) (_Good Video for Visualisation_)
+- [3Blue1Brown (only 4 video required for now) Playlist](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=pGHVPQ58rTgYkYgM) (_Good Video for Visualisation_)

 **_Expected time to complete_** : 3-4 days